JakeSteam/blog-programming/_posts/2017-04-14-android-importing-levels-from-qr-codes-camera-file.md

 ## The Conclusion

-Supporting user created content can be a daunting task at first, but it’s worth the investment to increase engagement and allow the game a life of it’s own.
+Supporting user created content can be a daunting task at first, but it's worth the investment to increase engagement and allow the game a life of it's own.
 Of course, if the app has the server resources to create a hosted content hub, that is superior, but offline distribution like this post describes is suitable for most smaller apps.

-Whilst offloading the camera barcode scanning to a third party app isn’t ideal, it was decided upon as the approach to prevent having to integrate camera APIs, and to increase reliability.
+Whilst offloading the camera barcode scanning to a third party app isn't ideal, it was decided upon as the approach to prevent having to integrate camera APIs, and to increase reliability.
 The file import option is also far more likely to be used, as users are more likely to save a picture from the internet than to scan a live QR code.
 Additionally, the user could just take a photo and scan that if they were unwilling to install another app.

 Hopefully this post about how Connect Quest handles level sharing has encouraged you to consider it for your next game, and use this guide as a starting point.
 Good luck!